Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/supervisor_summary.md

 The project is now ready for supervisor feedback on:

 1. Whether the 50-painting controlled subset is sufficient for the thesis scope.
+2. Whether the final experiment should scale toward 300 paintings.
-2. Whether the refined metric-region policy is acceptable.
+3. Whether the refined metric-region policy is acceptable.
-3. Whether texture and brushstroke-proxy diagnostics should remain part of the core framework.
+4. Whether texture and brushstroke-proxy diagnostics should remain part of the core framework.
-4. Whether the 40-case Stable Diffusion uncertainty heatmap subset is sufficient before scaling.
+5. Whether the 40-case Stable Diffusion uncertainty heatmap subset is sufficient.
+6. Whether uncertainty heatmaps should be expanded to all 200 non-zero cases.
-5. Whether SDXL should remain feasibility-audited only.
+7. Whether SDXL should remain feasibility-audited only.
+8. Whether metric-policy ablation should be added.
+9. Whether metadata-driven or computed visual grouping should be added.
+10. Whether color consistency metrics should be added.
+11. Whether boundary/seam consistency metrics should be added.
+12. Whether damage-size sensitivity analysis should be added.
+13. Whether restoration risk scoring or diagnostic risk profiles should be added.
+14. Whether mask/input robustness analysis should be added.
+15. Whether semantic/iconographic consistency checks should be added.
-6. Whether the Streamlit dashboard should be treated as a formal supporting artifact.
+16. Whether the Streamlit dashboard should be treated as a formal supporting artifact.

-7. Which optional extensions should be pursued after feedback.
+These are post-feedback extension options, not committed tasks.

 ## Recommended framing for feedback meeting